ACE SF F-Series Singles Image Library

 F-426 (back cover)

-F-427 SAMUEL R. DELANY The Einstein Intersection (cover and interior illustration by Jack Gaughan; 1967; listed as "first book publication")
+F-427 SAMUEL R. DELANY The Einstein Intersection (cover and interior illustration by Jack Gaughan; 1967; listed as "First Book Publication")

 F-427 (back cover)